aleperalesg/Fisher-s-criterion/README.md

-# Fisher's linear discriminant for binary classification from scrtch
+# Fisher's linear discriminant for binary classification from scratch

 Fisher's criterion set a linear combination that maximize betweenclass and minimize within class  variance by maximizing this expression: